 The approach taken by Uber

-It quite revealing what Uber and its senior executives did to establish themselves in Australia.
+It is quite revealing what Uber and its senior executives did to establish themselves in Australia.

-Their app, central to the business also became their tool in keeping regulators at bay, while they expanded their business.
+Their app, central to their business model also became their tool in keeping regulators at bay, while they expanded their business.
 We are now into ethical misconduct.

 And the app could not have been manipulated to this extent unless their in-house developers were the given the green light from above.
 Involving not just small set of individuals but staff across their tech space.